SubjectsSubjects(version: 922)

 Title: Laboratory of Fuels

-Guaranteed by: Department of Petroleum Technology and Alternative Fuels (215)
+Guaranteed by: Department of Sustainable Fuels and Green Chemistry (228)

 Faculty: Faculty of Environmental Technology